 Change the business’s perspective on testing.
 The craft of software testing is often misunderstood.
 Executives often have preconceived notions about testing.
 It’s common for negative stereotypes and myths to surround testing and the role of a tester.
 It could be believing testers are gatekeepers of quality, blaming testers for production defects, expecting a bug-free product, or even expecting to automate everything.
 Historical stigmas associated with testing pose a challenge for testing leaders to change perceptions.

 As testing leaders, we must educate executives and the team about software testing, which is essential for building a testing culture.
 Conduct internal talks and discussions to share knowledge about software testing with the team and the business.
 By doing this, you will be able to eliminate misconceptions about testers and testing.

-#2: Break down silos and start collaborating with other departments
+#2: Break down silos & start cross department collaborating

 A silo is formed when individuals with similar goals and expertise group together.
 Organizational silos are a very common approach in business when a company has groups of experts separated by department, specialization, or location.

 A phenomenon in which employees or departments within an organization are isolated and unable or unwilling to share information effectively.
 As a leader, start collaborating with other teams and departments to break down silos.